lucas1295santos/lucas1295santos.github.io/lucas-oliveira-blog/src/posts/naming/naming.md

----
-date: 2020-11-14 00:00
-description: Naming is one of the most underrated and overlooked skills that a good programmer should have, yet is a skill that we use every day by giving names to variables, functions, services, and so on.
-Good names make messy code easier to understand, and makes good code a delight to read.
-In this post, I'll share some insights on how to detect bad naming, and how to improve it.
----
 # Naming and code quality

 Naming is one of the most underrated and overlooked skills that a good programmer should have, yet is a skill that we use every day by giving names to variables, functions, services, and so on.
 Good names make messy code easier to understand, and makes good code a delight to read.
 In this post, I'll share some insights on how to detect bad naming, and how to improve it.